Argentina’s Textile Crusader

 You can now find animaná alpaca products in U.S. online stores like Amour Vert, Jayson Home, and Nuraxi.
 But no guanaco, yet.
 Marina says she loves all of South America’s camelids and its artisans in equal measure, but the guanaco seems to have received most of her attention.
-In a sense, the guanaco is a four-legged emblem of what economists call the Argentine Paradox, a perplexing pattern in which this formerly prosperous country with wealth, an educated populace, and abundant resources throws it all away, again and again.
+In a sense, the guanaco is a four-legged emblem of what economists call the Argentine Paradox: a perplexing pattern in which this formerly prosperous country with wealth, an educated populace, and abundant resources throws it all away, again and again.

 I’m visiting Gleeson’s combination atelier and apartment, on top of an old garment factory that’s been turned into a metal artist’s workshop in the working-class neighborhood of Barracas.
-Built on the swampy banks of the Matanza River, this formerly upscale area is now marked by moldering 19th-century townhouses interspersed with mothballed factories.
+Built on the swampy banks of the Matanza River, this formerly upscale area is now marked by moldering, 19th-century townhouses interspersed with mothballed factories.
 Gleeson’s atelier looks like the set of a shabby-chic Anthropologie catalogue shoot, with peeling paint, yellowed artwork, mismatched antique furniture, and earth-toned woven bags and knitwear hanging on the wall.
 On her neglected balcony, a lush lawn and small trees have colonized the damp floorboards.

 If Marina’s European-style apartment represents the idealized life of a porteña (a Buenos Aires resident), this damp but charming abode represents the reality for most of them.
 It’s no accident that Marina often name-drops Paris and its fashion elite.
 More than their counterparts in any other Latin American country, Argentina’s upper- and middle-class consumers have always shown a slavish devotion to Europe.
-“Especially in Buenos Aires,” Gleeson says, “people are constantly looking to Europe and the U.S., wanting to replicate the city and the style.”
+“Especially in Buenos Aires,” Gleeson says, “people are constantly looking to Europe and the U.S., wanting to replicate the cities and the style.”

 That’s not easy to do.
 Imports are so severely restricted in Argentina that new consumer products are highly prized.
 A local recommended I visit what she said was a great secondhand store, where I found used Forever 21 tops selling for the equivalent of $17.
 (In the U.S., where thrift stores don’t even bother trying to sell fast fashion, the same top would sell for $13 brand new.)

 Still, it’s better than it used to be.
-Néstor Kirchner and then his wife, Cristina Fernández de Kirchner, who were successive presidents from 2003 to 2017, imposed hard-line protectionist trade policies and high export tariffs.
+Néstor Kirchner and then his wife, Cristina Fernández de Kirchner, who were successive presidents from 2003 to 2017, imposed hard-line, protectionist trade policies and high export tariffs.
 “In 2015 it was forbidden to import textile products and almost impossible to export local production,” Matias Figliozzi, an Argentinian economist who worked with Hecho por Nosotros for many years, told me via email.
-Only after President Macri lifted those restrictions, was animaná able to open a store stocked with crafted wares from Argentina, Bolivia, and Peru.
+Only after former President Macri lifted those restrictions was animaná able to open a store stocked with crafted wares from Argentina, Bolivia, and Peru.

 Gleeson produces knitwear and accessories made by artisan cooperatives in the interior of Argentina and Bolivia, and by impoverished migrant artisans in Buenos Aires.
 Some of the knitwear is handmade; others are produced on antique manual machines from the 1970s.
 At one point, she pulls a poncho off her bed—a large, creamy, striped item with a nubby weave, which an artisan had been crafting for the Pope before he canceled his visit.
 (That he has never visited his native country since his papacy is a sore point for Argentinians.)
-The poncho is one of the most beautiful hand-crafted garments I’ve ever seen.
+The poncho is one of the most beautiful handcrafted garments I’ve ever seen.

 “In Peru and Bolivia, the government is so supportive of artisan communities,” Gleeson says.
-The government of Peru has thrown its weight behind promoting alpaca, flying in international buyers, paying designers to incorporate the material into their collections, and setting up an office in New York City to connect herders and designers.
+The government of Peru has thrown its weight behind promoting alpaca: flying in international buyers, paying designers to incorporate the material into their collections, and setting up an office in New York City to connect herders and designers.
 “Here it’s…” She laughs.
 “It’s the opposite, the complete opposite.”

 Nicolas Maffey, an economist who works with Hecho por Nosotros and Adriana Marina, has come to a similar conclusion.“We don’t have incentives that other countries like Peru and Bolivia have to develop [artisan] skills, or to support small companies and entrepreneurship,” he says.
 Gleeson has two children with an Argentinian man, and she cares about the country’s artisans.
 Otherwise, she tells me, she would have given up and left long ago.